“The Poor You Will Always Have with You”…and What You Can Do About It

 In 1964 President Johnson declared an “…unconditional war over poverty in America.”
 Nearly 60 years later we have an even bigger poverty problem in America than we did in 1964 despite taxpayers having spent $22 trillion on anti-poverty programs, Social Security and Medicare not included.
 Adjusted for inflation $22 trillion is three times more money than what has been spent on all wars fought in U.S. history including our Revolutionary War with England.

-Interestingly enough, the U.S. Department of Labor shows that statistically poor families spend $2.40 for every $1.00 of their reported income.
-This proves that many poor families are under reporting or falsifying their true income.
-Statistics show this false income report is not by accident but is declared for the benefit of receiving continued taxpayer subsidies.
+Data from the U.S. Department of Labor reveals that statistically, poor families report spending $2.40 for every $1.00 of their reported income.
+This discrepancy strongly indicates that many poor families are underreporting or even falsifying their true income levels.
+These inaccuracies are not accidental but appear to be deliberate, motivated by the desire to continue receiving taxpayer-funded subsidies and benefits.

-Currently, in the United States, 96% of poor families report their children are never hungry and 82% of the parents in these families report the same thing concerning themselves.
-The U.S. Department of Agriculture has confirmed that as a group, the poor in America are far from being undernourished and actually consume more protein than many higher-income families.
-On average, 18- and 19-year-olds from poor families today, are one inch taller than our soldiers who stormed the beaches of Normandy back in World War II.
+Surveys show that 96% of poor families report their children are never hungry, and 82% of parents report the same for themselves.
+The U.S. Department of Agriculture confirms that, as a group, poor Americans are far from being undernourished — in fact, they consume more protein on average than many higher-income families.
+To put this in perspective, 18- and 19-year-olds from low-income families today are, on average, one inch taller than the soldiers who stormed the beaches of Normandy during World War II, highlighting significant improvements in nutrition and health despite economic challenges.

 Medical care and housing for the poor in America is better than in Sweden, France, Germany or Great Britain and by their own report, the average person who take government assistance, states they have sufficient funds to meet all their essential needs including medical care.